Clindamycin Palmitate Hydrochloride GranulesPronunciation

-When clindamycin palmitate hydrochloride for oral solution (Pediatric) is administered to the pediatric population (birth to 16 years), appropriate monitoring of organ system functions is desirable.
+When clindamycin palmitate HCl is administered to the pediatric population (birth to 16 years), appropriate monitoring of organ system functions is desirable.

 Clinical studies of clindamycin did not include sufficient numbers of patients age 65 and over to determine whether they respond differently from younger patients.
 However, other reported clinical experience indicates that antibiotic-associated colitis and diarrhea (due to Clostridium difficile) seen in association with most antibiotics occur more frequently in the elderly (>60 years) and may be more severe.
 These patients should be carefully monitored for the development of diarrhea.

-Pharmacokinetic studies with clindamycin have shown no clinically important differences between young subjects (18 to 39 years) and elderly subjects (61 to 79 years) with normal hepatic function and normal (age-adjusted) renal function after oral or intravenous administration.
+Pharmacokinetic studies with clindamycin have shown no clinically important differences between young subjects (18–39 years) and elderly subjects (61–79 years) with normal hepatic function and normal (age-adjusted) renal function after oral or intravenous administration.

 The following reactions have been reported with the use of clindamycin.

 Generalized mild to moderate morbilliform-like (maculopapular) skin rashes are the most frequently reported adverse reactions.
 Vesiculobullous rashes, as well as urticaria, have been observed during drug therapy.
-Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, and a few cases of anaphylactoid reactions have also been reported.
+Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, and a few cases of anaphylactic shock, anaphylactoid reaction, anaphylactic reaction and hypersensitivity have also been reported.
+Acute Generalised Exanthematous Pustulosis (AGEP) and Toxic epidermal necrolysis have also been reported.